turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 ### Mocking out the NEAR blockchain runtime environment
 The key to unit testing cross contract calls is to be able to inject receipts to simulate different test scenarios such as
-- providing promise results to callbacks
+- Providing promise results to callbacks
-- simulating promise failures
+- Simulating promise failures

 The NEAR Rust SDK does not provide any such ability and the NEAR team suggests using NEAR Rust SDK simulation test framework for testing cross contract calls.
 Simulation tests are great, but they are ***very*** slow to run.
 On my beefy laptop running